autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/integrating-sensors/integrating-cameras.md

 once the video device node is recognized as a V4L2 device.

 - Specify `/dev/video*` as a parameter of the node to acquire images
+- Adjust `image_size` and `pixel_format` parameters to match the resolution and format of the camera
 - topic name is arbitrary.
 Autoware typically assume that the topic name is `image_raw` for the images without any processing from the camera output, and `image_rect_color` for the images rectified (i.e., lens distortion corrected) after capturing.
 - Representative node parameters are as follows (parameters can be differ according to the device driver imprelemtaion):